 Cheers to you, Grandma Effie, I sure hope there's bourbon up there!

 Long before I ever called myself The Martini Diva I was adding booze to my tea.
 One of my favorite combinations was Grand Marnier in Good Earth's spiced orange tea.
 I was also fond of flavored vodkas and rums with flavored teas, both iced and hot.

-I've even made tea infused vodkas by simply dropping 6 to 8 tea bags into one bottle of decent vodka.
-You allow this to steep for about 18 hours, strain through coffee filters (just to get the fine tea dust out) and you're ready to go.
-If you want Sweet Tea Vodka simply add simple syrup to taste.
+I've even made HOMEMADE TEA INFUSED VODKA by simply dropping 6 to 8 tea bags into one bottle of decent vodka.
+You allow this to steep for about 18 hours, strain and you're ready to go.
+If you want sweet tea vodka, simply add simple syrup to taste.
 You can also add spices, herbs and citrus zest as well as berries and fruits though you'll need to infuse those longer depending on what you've added.